Republika Srpska: Tourism

 Jahorina ski resort is a mountain resort and the largest and most popular winter tourism resort in the country.
 The ski resort is situated on the slopes of Jahorina mountain in Dinaric Alps.
 It is located 15 km from the municipality of Pale and 30 km from the Sarajevo International Airport.
 The Jahorina ski resort hosted alpine skiing competitions during the 1984 Winter Olympics.

 Royal village Kontromanićevo near Doboj and Stanišići are popular destinations for ethno-tourism.

 Andrićgrad is a tourist complex inspired by the works of Nobel Prize winner Ivo Andrić, located on Drina near Višegrad.
 It is made of stone with around fifty object, including a local theatre, cinema, art gallery, church, Andrić's institute, hotels and various shops.

 Several rivers with clear water and potential for fishing are located in Srpska, such as Una, Sana, Tara, Drina and Ukrina.

-The best known spas in Srpska are Vrućića, Dvorovi, Guber, Laktaši, Lješljani, Mlječanica and Višegrad spa.
+The best known spas in Srpska are Banja Vrućica, Dvorovi, Guber, Laktaši, Lješljani, Mlječanica and Višegrad spa.

-An important annual event of Serbs from the region of Bosanska Krajina is Corrida of Grmeč.
+An important annual event of Serbs from the region of Bosanska Krajina is the Corrida of Grmeč.
 So far 248 bullfighting events have been held at Grmeč.